brakmic/SKPlayground/README.md

 In this configuration:

-- **`Root`**: Specifies the location of the skills folder relative to the project's root directory.
-By default, it's set to "skills", but you can change it to reference a different folder.
+- **`Root`**: Specifies the location of the plugins folder relative to the project's root directory.
+By default, it's set to "plugins", but you can change it to reference a different folder.

-- **`Plugins`**: Specifies the available plugins, which are expected to be found within subdirectories of the specified skills folder.
+- **`Plugins`**: Specifies the available plugins, which are expected to be found within subdirectories of the specified plugins folder.
 In this case, the `DevOps` and `Engineering` plugins are available.

-This setup allows a flexible structure, enabling you to organize your skills and plugins as per your project's requirements.
+This setup allows a flexible structure, enabling you to organize your functions and plugins as per your project's requirements.
 You can change the `Root` and `Plugins` settings in the `appsettings.plugins.json` file to point to different directories or to include different sets of plugins, without needing to modify the program's source code.

 #### Configuration via `appsettings.json`